ZacharyEspiritu/fgac/README.md

 > <kbd>u</kbd> (up) and <kbd>Ctrl</kbd> + <kbd>d</kbd> to scroll; to exit
 > _scroll mode_, press <kbd>Esc</kbd>

-You can also run each claim individually by changing the list of arguments passed to `unfilter-rls claims run`.
-(If you are using our Google Cloud infrastructure, we ask that you do not run multiple experiments in parallel to reduce the number of VMs we need to spawn at once.)
+> **Optional (change experiment options):** You can also run each claim individually by changing the list of arguments
+> passed to `unfilter-rls claims run`.
+(If you are using our Google Cloud
+> infrastructure, we ask that you do not run multiple experiments in parallel to
+> reduce the number of VMs we need to spawn at once.)
+There are various configuration
+> options you can use to modify the experiment runs; see `rls/README.md` and the
+> Artifact Appendix for more details.

+We suggest launching the command with `screen` and checking again in 36 hours for the results.
+You can monitor the experiment run over time using the `screen` guide above or by using `unfilter-rls results list`; when the run is finished, `unfilter-rls results list` should show the run with status `success`.

-#### Validate Results
+#### Validate Results (15 human-minutes)

+When the experiment run is finished, cross-check the claims as described in the Artifact Appendix.

+For
-Finally, cross-check the claims as described in the Artifact Appendix.
-For convenience, the RLS artifact provides a `rls/latex` directory which compiles the figures in a LaTeX PDF for easier viewing.
+convenience, the RLS artifact provides a `rls/latex` directory which compiles the figures in a LaTeX PDF for easier viewing.
 Once you're done with running the experiments, you can `scp` the generated LaTeX `main.pdf` PDF to your local machine to easily view the set of all the figures you generated.
 See our comment on HotCRP for more details.
 Using the PDF, you can validate each of the claims as follows:

 - (**C-R1** / **E-R1**) Compare Figure 2 in `main.pdf` to Figure 2 in the paper.